Please select a partnership to see additional information:

-These guidelines are to help people working with children and young people to support people up to the age of 18 who are harming themselves or displaying suicidal behaviour.
-Any agency/practitioner who is made aware of a child or young people self-harming or contemplating suicide must take this seriously and offer appropriate help and intervention as the earliest possible opportunity.
+This guidance is intended to support practitioners to identify and support children and young people who are harming themselves or displaying suicidal behaviour.
+Any agency/practitioner who is made aware of a child or young person self-harming or contemplating suicide must take this seriously and offer appropriate help and intervention as the earliest possible opportunity.

 Self-harm is any behaviour where the intent is to deliberately cause self-harm.
 This could include:

 - swallowing hazardous material or substances

 - taking an overdose of tablets

 - self-strangulation / attempted hanging

 Some people who self-harm may have a strong desire to kill themselves.
 However, there are other factors motivating self-harm, including a desire to escape an unbearable situation or emotional pain; to reduce tension and stress; to express hostility; to take control; or to punish self or others.

 Self-harm has tended to be a secretive behaviour that can go on for a long time before being uncovered, although the increased incidence of self harm, especially in young women, has removed some of the taboo and it is now more likely to be talked about than it ever was previously.
 Children and young people may struggle to express their feelings in other ways and use the act of self harm to release their emotions.